 While the seven-story building will serve as the corporate office for APEAM and its board of directors, it will also host APEAM’s strategic partners with whom the organization regularly collaborates: USDA officers and members of the Secretariat of Agriculture and Rural Development (SADER).
 The building will also house a new center for research and development.

 The $12 million, 155,000-square-foot facility broke ground in June 2019 in Uruapan, the city in Michoacán nearest to the avocado-producing region.
 In an effort to improve sustainability and energy-efficiency, Casa APEAM will be a green building with LEED certification.

-For more than two decades, APEAM has been a crucial partner to 65 packing houses and 29,000 growers in Michoacán.
+For more than two decades, APEAM has been a crucial partner to more than 84 packing houses and more than 34,000 growers in Mexico.
 Without APEAM, Mexico’s small avocado farms wouldn’t have the guidance and support in meeting food safety requirements set by the USDA and SADER, a crucial prerequisite for export to the U.S. Some of APEAM’s most notable accolades include: